Lyn Paul website banner.

 Arranged by: Rod Edwards / Nick Magnus

-Featured on the album: Late Night
+Featured on the album: Late Night.

-In My Life was first recorded by the Beatles for the 1965 album Rubber Soul.
+In My Life was first recorded by The Beatles for the 1965 album Rubber Soul.

 Since then the song has been recorded by Cilla Black, Glen Campbell, Johnny Cash, Judy Collins, José Feliciano, Lena Horne, Bette Midler, Nana Mouskouri, Ozzy Osbourne, Rod Stewart.
 Bonnie Tyler and Don Williams.